-“A non-RBHS senator asked the RBHS faculty council to look into faculty reaction to joint chairs for departments at both medical schools.
-Laura Willett and Larry Frohman were assigned to ask available faculty in impacted departments to give their feedback.
+A non-RBHS senator asked the RBHS Faculty Council to look into faculty reaction to joint chairs for departments at both medical schools.
+Laura Willett and Larry Frohman were assigned by the RBHS Faculty Council to ask available faculty in impacted departments to give their feedback.
 This is a brief summary: